nsimi22/nsimi22/README.md

 # 👋 Hi, I'm Nick Simi (@nsimi22)

 ## About Me
-I'm a **Product Manager** who bridges the gap between business strategy and technical execution.
+I'm a **Group Product Manager** who bridges the gap between business strategy and technical execution.
 I don't just manage products—I build them, ship them, and iterate on them with a hands-on approach that keeps me close to the code and the customer.

 ## 🚀 My Approach: Vibe Coding with AI